ExpressVPN Review 2023

 The primary purpose of any VPN is to hide your IP address (and, therefore, your location) and help you stay anonymous online.
 However, this also means not every VPN will do its job in the best way possible.
 With that said, here's what to expect from ExpressVPN.

-ExpressVPN comes from the British Virgin Islands.
-This location seems to be an excellent choice since this United Kingdom territory has self-governing laws.
+ExpressVPN is based in the British Virgin Islands and is a non-member of the 5/9/14 Eyes Alliance.
+This location is an excellent choice from a legal standpoint since this United Kingdom territory has self-governing laws.

-Furthermore, know that Kape's most prominent shareholder (~55%) is Unikmind Holdings, owned by the same people as Kape Technologies.
+Moreover, know that Kape Technologies was taken private in June 2023 by Unikmind Holdings, which is the major shareholder of Kape.
 Both Unikmind and Kape come from the Isle of Man, part of the United Kingdom.
-However, when it comes to any potential legal requests, they're based on the jurisdiction of the VPN service (the British Virgin Islands).
+However, when it comes to any potential legal requests, they're based on the jurisdiction of the VPN service.

-Lastly, ExpressVPN remains a part of the 'VPN Trust Initiative' and' ioXt Alliance' alongside pioneering several transparency initiatives.
-With that all that said, we believe that ExpressVPN's recent merger with Kape should not be a reason for concern.
+Lastly, ExpressVPN remains a part of the 'VPN Trust Initiative' and' ioXt Alliance', alongside pioneering several transparency initiatives.
+With all that said, we believe that ExpressVPN's recent merger with Kape shouldn't be a reason for concern.
 Of course, we'll make sure to update this article in case anything of interest comes up.

 Did ExpressVPN Leak Private Data in the Past?

-No, ExpressVPN did not leak private data in the past.
+No, ExpressVPN didn't leak private data in the past.
 It came under the spotlight in January 2017 when its Turkey-based servers were seized by the country's authorities.
 That was an opportunity for the VPN to prove its claims of not collecting data, and that's what happened.

 Lastly, in December 2017, ExpressVPN launched a project called 'Digital Research Lab.'
 The main goal of that action was to provide online tools for checking VPN data leaks.
 In the latest version of the VPN's software, you can find a set of useful tools that are the result of this initiative (once you dive into ExpressVPN's main menu).